 As of the May 29, 2019 data cutoff date, in patients across all cohorts (n=133) of our Phase 3 VISTA Trial of Vicineum for the treatment of BCG-unresponsive NMIBC, 88% experienced at least one adverse event, with 95% of adverse events being Grade 1 or 2.
 The most commonly reported treatment-related adverse events were dysuria (14%), hematuria (13%) and urinary tract infection (12%) - all of which are consistent with the profile of bladder cancer patients and the use of catheterization for treatment delivery.
 These adverse events were determined by the clinical investigators to be manageable and reversible, and only four patients (3%) discontinued treatment due to an adverse event.
 Serious adverse events, regardless of treatment attribution, were reported in 14% of patients.
-There were four treatment-related serious adverse events reported in three patients including acute kidney injury (Grade 3), pyrexia (Grade 2), cholestatic hepatitis (Grade 4) and renal failure (Grade 5 or death).
-There were no age-related increases in adverse events observed in the VISTA Trial.
+There were four treatment-related serious adverse events being Grade 2), cholestatic hepatitis (Grade 4) and renal failure (Grade 5 or death).
+There were no age-related increases in adverse event sobserved in the VISTA Trial.